ComparativeGenomicsToolkit/cactus/doc/progressive.md

 The HAL format represents the alignment in a reference-free, indexed way, but isn't readable by many tools.
 Many applications will require direct access to alignment columns, which requires "transposing" the row-based HAL format.
 This is best done by converting to [MAF](https://genome.cse.ucsc.edu/FAQ/FAQformat.html#format5), which can be computationally expensive for larger files.
 A toil-powered distributed MAF exporter is provided with Cactus.
 Note that MAF is a reference-based format, so a reference (which can be any genome, leaf or ancestor, in the HAL file must be specified).

 ```
-cactus-hal2maf ./js ./evolverMammals.hal evolverMammals.maf.gz --refGenome simHuman_chr6 --chunkSize 1000000 --noAncestors --onlyOrthologs
+cactus-hal2maf ./js ./evolverMammals.hal evolverMammals.maf.gz --refGenome simHuman_chr6 --chunkSize 1000000
 ```

 `cactus-hal2maf`, in addition to providing parallelism with Toil, also adds [TAFFY](https://github.com/ComparativeGenomicsToolkit/taffy)-based normalization and is therefore recommended over running `hal2maf` directly.
-Also, you usually want to pass the `--noAncestors` option and `--onlyOrthologs` and/or `--noDupes` to reduce the complexity of the output.
+To better understand the normalzation options, see the [TAFFY](https://github.com/ComparativeGenomicsToolkit/taffy) link above. `cactus-hal2maf` provides an interface to toggle them, and attempts to use sensible defaults.
+They can be completely deactivated with the `--raw` option.

 The various batching options can be used to tune distributed runs on very large inputs.
 For example, to run 4 batches, each on a 32-core EC2 node but only processing 8 chunks with `taffy add-gap-bases` in parallel, these options could be used
 ```
 --chunkSize 1000000 --batchCount 4 --batchCores 32 --batchParallelTaf 8 --batchSystem mesos --provisioner aws --defaultPreemptable --nodeStorage 2000 --maxNodes 4 --nodeTypes r5.8xlarge
 ```

+Many applications that take MAF as input expect a single row per sample per block.
+In other words, no duplications.
+By default, `cactus-hal2maf` will output MAF files in this form, using heuristics to try to pick the copy that most resembles the reference and causes fewer block breaks.
+This behaviour can be changed with the `--dupeMode` option in `cactus-hal2maf`.
+The possible values are:

+* "single" : This is the default which, as described above, uses greedy heuristics to pick the copy for each species that results in fewest mutations and block breaks.
+* "ancestral" : Duplications are written for species if they can be traced to ancestral genomes in the tree.
+* "all" : All duplications are written, including ancestral (above) and "novel" paralogs in the species in question.

+Unlike `hal2maf`, `cactus-hal2maf` does not write ancestral genomes by default.
+To add them to the maf, use `--ancestors`.

 ### Chains